uhh-pd-ml/flow-exercise/README.md

 ## Solutions to the exercise

 We also provided jupyter notebooks with the solutions to the tasks.
-In google colab, these can be accessed ad this [Link]().
+In google colab, these can be accessed at this [link](https://colab.research.google.com/drive/1e3uiT3x455KayX6lZty7d4yYafBWPYPV?usp=sharing).

 They can also be accesed from this repository.
 The solutions are located in a separate `solutions` branch.